Moving to China to teach English is a life-changing experience.

 It’s common for Chinese drivers to disregard the road rules and not stop at pedestrian crossings.

 Many Chinese people smoke.
-If you are not a smoker, you may find the environment in China can be unpleasant.
+If you're not a smoker, you may find the environment in China can be unpleasant.
 They also spit and don’t know how to queue!

-When you are in a bar in China, total strangers may come up to your table and help themselves to your drinks without asking you first.
+When you're in a bar in China, total strangers may come up to your table and help themselves to your drinks without asking you first.

-This may seem rude at first but it is important to understand that they are just being friendly.
+This may seem rude at first but it is important to understand that they're just being friendly.
 They will share their drinks with you too!

 In Chinese culture, ‘face’ can be more important than truth so you may sometimes feel that you cannot trust what a Chinese person has told you.

-You will also have to adapt to an education system that is totally different to what you are used to or what your TEFL training has prepared you for.
+You will also have to adapt to China's education system.
+It's totally different to what you're used to or what your China TEFL training has prepared you for.
 It’s important to be resilient.

 If you test positive for HIV, you will not be allowed to work in China.